bjmllr/better_ipaddr/README.md

 addr.host?                     # is it a host address? addr.network?                  # or a network address?
-addr.cidr                      # what is the CIDR representation? addr << 1                      # what is the next larger enclosing network? addr + 1                       # what address comes after this one? addr.size                      # how many host addresses fit in this network? addr.mask_addr                 # what's the netmask (as an integer)?
+addr.cidr                      # what is the CIDR representation? addr.grow(1)                   # what is the next larger enclosing network? addr + 1                       # what address comes after this one? addr.size                      # how many host addresses fit in this network? addr.mask_addr                 # what's the netmask (as an integer)?